-Providing opportunities and support for staff to attend workshops and training on line in the Child Care field and keep updated on the changes and knowledge in early childhood education and development.
-Regular staff meetings virtually to support reflective practice and collaborative planning.
-Webinars offered through Child Development Resource Connection Peel (CDRCP) or through College of Early Childhood Educators
+• Providing opportunities and support for staff to attend workshops and training on line in the Child Care field and keep updated on the changes and knowledge in early childhood education and development.

-Document and review the impact of the strategies (all noted above) on the children and their families by:
+Webinars offered through Child Development Resource Connection Peel (CDRCP) or through College of Early Childhood Educators and other online professional workshops.

-Child's observations being documented on the Development Continuum as well as Nipissing District Developmental Screen to help them revisit their thoughts and ideas expressed in order to extend their understanding.
-This can be done through recall
+Document and review the impact of the strategies (all noted above) on the children and their families

+Child's observations are being documented on the Continuum of Development document (ELECT) as well as Nipissing District Developmental Screen to help them reach their milestones and development and have goals set for each child.
 Teachers then review documents in order to support the child's expression in all forms.
 They reflect on the activities presented and how it went and how to extend the learning further or what could they have done to get a better response.

-Engaging families by sharing their child's play with them by email, monthly photos displayed with the learning domain and skill noted.
+Engaging families by sharing their child's play with them by email.
+Posting activities on Facebook and Instagram.
 Communicating on email or phone to parents